 In general, this type of action is not very common in Portugal.
-The majority of the class actions brought are to protect environmental rights, public works or goods of the public domain.
+The majority of the class actions brought are to protect environmental rights, public works or assets belonging to the public domain.

 1.10 What remedies are available where such claims are brought e.g. monetary compensation and/or injunctive/declaratory relief?